 It's still early days, but amazingly EA appear to have left FIFA '11 in the dust.
 You can rest assure that NZGamer will be keeping a keen eye on this one as it nears launch in Spring this year.

-The Good: A much more natural feeling game.
+Pros: A much more natural feeling game.

-The Bad: Defending players will need to be more precise.
+Cons: Defending players will need to be more precise.